Prizes

 The 2020 recipient: Courtney Stump '20, ""For the Public Good": Women's Political Engagement in Revolutionary-era Boston," advised by Professor Paul Musselwhite.

-The 2023 recipient: Emilie Lucia Bowerman '23, "The Cult of the Cross in the Hispanic Rite, Fourth to Eighth centuries," advised by Professor Gaposchkin.
+The 2023 recipient: Emilie Lucia Bowerman '23, "The Cult of the Cross in the Hispanic Rite, fourth to eighth centuries," advised by Professor Cecilia Gaposchkin.